Name: Kadinjača Memorial Complex (Спомен комплекс Кадињача)

 Photo 3: A model of Živković's initial 1976 proposal for the Kadinjača monument complex

-Work on the project began in 1977, with the project being significantly funded by local organizations and private donations, with other money coming from the government of the SR of Serbia.
-Newspaper sources from the era quote the cost of the project around 30 million Yugoslav dinars.
+Construction on the monument began on July 1st, 1977, with the project being significantly funded by local organizations and private donations, with other money coming from the government of the SR of Serbia.
+Newspaper sources from the era quote the cost of the project around 30 million Yugoslav dinars, which would convert into roughly 1.6 million USD in 1979 dollars or roughly 5.5 million USD in 2020 dollars.
 Additional assistance on creating the many sculptural elements needed for this project was provided by two of Živković's close sculpting colleagues: Ladislav Fekete and Puteš Ajdin.
 Interestingly, the initial concept that Živković proposed for the central monolith of his monument complex was originally of a much different design and configuration, arranged instead more like a large fracture (Photo 4) rather than the star-burst/bullet-hole motif that was finally settled upon.
 It is unclear why (or when) this element was so drastically changed between concept and completion.
 Construction on the new Kadinjača memorial project was conducted from 1977 to 1979 (Photo 5).
+It is interesting to point out that during the construction of this monument, work was accomplished by not only professional tradesmen, but also by Youth Work Action (ORA) volunteer groups comprised of diverse young people who gave their time as part of a patriotic service to their country.

 Photo 4: Živković's original concept for the central Kadinjača memorial sculpture, 1976